 The Commandments are a short list of simple rules that must be followed.
 It's a much simpler system the any rulebook, lawbook or manifesto.
 The most famous such list of commandments (at least in western culture) is the one known as The Ten Commandments, featured in Real Life

-Judaism and Christianity as well as stories about these faiths.
-However, there are many other such lists popping up in various media, especially fantasy.
+However, many other such lists pop up in various media, especially fantasy.

 If a work has its own list, include the list on the example.
 (Unless the list is really long, but if it is then it's unlikely that the example truly belongs in this trope in the first place.)